Chris Jones (defensive tackle, born 1994)

-Christopher Deshun Jones (born July 3, 1994) is an American football defensive tackle for the Kansas City Chiefs of the National Football League (NFL).
-He played college football at Mississippi State, and was drafted by the Chiefs in the second round of the 2016 NFL Draft.
+Christopher Deshun Jones (born July 3, 1994) is an American professional football defensive tackle for the Kansas City Chiefs of the National Football League (NFL).
+He played college football for the Mississippi State Bulldogs and was selected by the Chiefs in the second round of the 2016 NFL draft.
+Jones is a three-time Super Bowl champion, a six-time All-Pro member, and a six-time Pro Bowler.

-Early years
+Early life

 Jones attended Houston High School in Houston, Mississippi, where he played high school football for the Hilltoppers.
 Jones was considered a five-star recruit and was ranked among the top players in his class.
 He committed to Mississippi State University to play college football.

 College career

-Jones appeared in all 13 games and made three starts as a true freshman at Mississippi State in 2013.
+Jones played for the Mississippi State Bulldogs from 2013 to 2015.
+As a true freshman in 2013, he appeared in all 13 games and made three starts.
 He had 32 tackles and three sacks.
 As a sophomore, he appeared in all 13 games and had 26 tackles and three sacks.
 As a junior, he started all 13 games, recording 44 tackles and 2.5 sacks.
-Following the conclusion of his junior year, Jones made the decision to forgo his senior year and enter the 2016 NFL Draft.
+Following the conclusion of his junior year, Jones made the decision to forgo his senior year and enter the 2016 NFL draft.